-RPOs are ran to put the defense in conflict and it is up to the quarterback to put the ball where the defense isn’t.
+RPOs are run to put the defense in a conflict, and it is up to the quarterback to put the ball where the defense isn’t.
 It’s a numbers game.
 Get the ball to your best athletes and let them run in open space.

-Throughout this blog I will explain different types of RPOs and the reads that quarterbacks must execute in order to be successful on the play.
-For a full video breakdown of each RPO, view our most recent live clinic, which takes place every Tuesday night at 8pm EST on both Twitter & Youtube.
+Throughout this blog, I will explain different types of RPOs and the reads that quarterbacks must execute to succeed in the play.

-Read: Depends on how your team wants to run it.
-For the example shown above, the read will be the corner.
+Read: It depends on how your team wants to run it.
+For the example shown above, the reader will be the corner.

-In a 3×1 set (trips) formation is what we’ll use for our example.
-The corner covering the single receiver will be our read.
+A 3×1 set (trips) formation is what we’ll use for our example.
+The corner covering the single receiver will open the reader.
 The wide receiver has two options: run a quick fade route or run a 5 yard out.

-The wide receiver and QB will make their read depending on how far off the corner is.
-For example, if the corner is pressed up on the receiver, this means that the receiver will run a quick fade route.
-The QB will usually want to place the ball in between 15-25 yards downfield, giving the receiver the best chance to go and make a play.
+The wide receiver and QB will read depending on how far off the corner is.
+For example, if the corner is pressed upon the receiver, the receiver will run a quick fade route.
+The QB will usually want to place the ball between 15-25 yards downfield, giving the receiver the best chance to go and make a play.

 However, if the corner is 10 yards off, the receiver will run a 5 yard out.
-In the photo below , the corner is tight on the receiver, which means that there must be a fade route ran.
-The QB should the ball in the end zone, since they are so close to it.
+The corner is tight on the receiver in the photo below, which means there must be a fade route run.
+The QB should have the ball in the end zone since they are close to it.

 Triple Option RPO

-Read: First run read is the backside Defensive End.
+Read: The first run read is the backside Defensive End.
 The second run read is the outside linebacker.
 If the Outside Linebacker (OLB) comes up for the QB, he will make his 3rd read, throwing it to the receiver.

-Read: The QB is reading the safety that is rolled up about 7 yards away from the Defensive End .
+Read: The QB is reading the safety rolled up about 7 yards away from the defensive end.
 If he comes up for the run, the QB throws the bubble.

 Here we have a double option, meaning the QB can either hand the ball to the running back or throw the bubble.
-The receiver is in a “jet” motion and is running a bubble after the QB snaps the ball.
+The receiver is in a “jet” motion and runs a bubble after the QB snaps the ball.

-In the play above, Baker Mayfield sees that the safety comes up for the run, which indicates that he must the bubble.
-The corner that is manned up on the receiver in motion and has a far distance to run.
+In the play above, Baker Mayfield sees that safety comes up for the run, which indicates that he must have the bubble.
+The corner is manned up on the receiver in motion and has a far distance to run.
 This is a great play to beat man coverage.

 QB Pin and Pull RPO

-Read: RB is doing a “push” motion ( motions to the sideline) and the QB is reading the inside Linebacker.
-If the inside LB fly’s out to the motion, the QB will keep the ball and run
+Read: RB runs a “push” motion ( motions to the sideline), and the QB reads the inside linebacker.
+If the inside LB fly’s out to the motion, the QB will keep the ball and run.

-Virginia Tech runs this with the right guard and right tackle blocking down, with the center pulling around to get a “second level” defender.
-That is no easy task for a center and it is quite impressive to see it executed.
+Virginia Tech runs this with the right guard and right tackle blocking down, with the center pulling around to get a “second-level” defender.
+That is no easy task for a center, and it is pretty impressive to see it executed.

-When the QB sends the RB in motion, he sees his read start to cheat out to where the RB is going.
-So pre snap he reads that he will be taking the ball and his post snap read affirms that , when the LB fly’s out to the push motion.
+When the QB sends the RB in motion, he sees his read start to cheat out where the RB is going.
+So pre-snap, he reads that he will be taking the ball and his post-snap read affirms that when the LB fly’s out to the push motion.
 The QB then follows his center and gets a solid gain on the ground.

 Two Back Flat RPO

-Read: Run read is the Defensive end.
+Read: Run-read is the defensive end.
 If he crashes down, QB pulls the ball.
 If he stays with the QB, he hands it off.
-Pass read is the frontside LB.
+The pass read is the front side LB.
 If he runs to the flat, the QB will keep it.
-If he comes up for the QB , he will throw to the H-Back on the flat route .
+He will throw to the H-Back on the flat route if he comes up for the QB.

-We have another triple option RPO.
-The Defensive End crashes down, the frontside LB plays the run and the QB makes them pay for it.
-The QB does a good job of getting the ball out quickly, not giving the D end a chance to get involved in the play again.
+We have another triple-option RPO.
+The Defensive End crashes down, the frontside LB plays the run, and the QB makes them pay for it.
+The QB does a good job of getting the ball out quickly, not giving the D a chance to get involved in the play again.

-No, he does not have to be a great athlete in order to run them.
+No, he does not have to be a great athlete to run them.
 However, the triple option RPOs are where they might struggle if they’re not athletic.

 It depends on the QB.
-If the QB is intelligent and listens to a coach that knows what he is talking about, he/she will be fine.
-The QB must be disciplined by following his read keys, or else bad things will happen during the play.
+If the QB is intelligent and listens to a coach that knows what he is talking about, they will be fine.
+The QB must be disciplined by following his read keys or bad things during the play.

-Can I run A RPO From Under Center?
+Can I Run An RPO From Under The Center?

 Yes!
-RPO’s are not just for teams that run shotgun.
-RPO’s are typically run from shotgun because it gives the quarterback a better field of vision.
-Teams have implemented RPO’s into their triple option game, as well as power game with pop passes to the tight end.
+RPOs are not just for teams that run shotgun formations.
+RPOs are typically run from shotgun because it gives the quarterback a better field of vision.
+Teams have implemented RPO into their triple-option and power games with pop passes to the tight end.